kojiishi/unicode-auto-spacing/auto-spacing.md

 This is to avoid inserting the auto spacing around space characters, which can lead to undesirable double spacing.

-It also allows authors to override the algorithm when high-level protocols or applications don’t provide a way for authors to express their intentions to override this algorithm, such as in plain text files.
-For example, in East Asian contexts, U+0020 SPACE should usually represent a wider space than the auto spacing, indicating a semantic boundary stronger than the auto spacing, while U+2006 SIX-PER-EM SPACE should usually represent a thin space similar to the auto spacing for the readability.
-Inserting U+2006 SIX-PER-EM SPACE to where the algorithm doesn’t insert the auto spacing should indicate that the auto spacing is desired there.
+It also allows authors to override the algorithm when high-level protocols or applications don’t provide a way for authors to express their intent to override this algorithm, such as plain text files.

+U+0020 SPACE indicates a semantic boundary, which is stronger than the spacing for the readability, Using the code point for the auto spacing purpose can make distinguishing semantic boundaries from the spacing for the readability difficult, and therefore it’s discouraged.

+U+2006 SIX-PER-EM SPACE should usually represent a thin space, which is suitable to represent the auto spacing for the readability.
+Inserting the code point
+to where the algorithm doesn’t insert the auto spacing should indicate that the auto spacing is desired there.

 Likewise, inserting U+200B ZERO WIDTH SPACE to where the algorithm inserts the auto spacing should prevent the auto spacing from being inserted by rendering systems.

 #### 3.3.3 Symbols and Punctuation Characters